Visualising and speculating Gauteng

 Accessing rich and complex city-scale spatial data can be challenging for government decision-makers, policy-makers and civil society.
 To visually access and interpret large complicated datasets and the impact of its interrelations is an important mechanism to understanding the current socio-economic status of our cities.
 The COVID-19 pandemic and the fourth industrial revolution has further highlighted the need for digital access and innovation.

-In the first year of the project, the project will develop a detailed exhibition proposal outlining the kinds of visualisations that will be incorporated into the exhibition, what data will be used and displayed, and the structural and design elements required to build the exhibition.
-The exhibition will make use of new technologies wherever possible including, Virtual Reality (VR), Artificial Reality (AR), interactive/responsive projectors, 3D models and digital displays.
-In addition to the exhibition itself, there will be a parallel output that will make some of the exhibition experience available online through a website or application platform.
-The project will run over several years and will culminate in an international exhibition, a web-based platform and a journal article.
+In the first year of the project, the project developed a detailed exhibition proposal outlining the kinds of visualisations to be incorporated into the exhibition, data used and displayed, and the structural and design elements required to build the exhibition.
+The exhibition was expected to make use of new technologies wherever possible including, Virtual Reality (VR), Artificial Reality (AR), interactive/responsive projectors, 3D models and digital displays.
+In addition to the exhibition itself, there was to be a parallel output that made some of the exhibition experience available online through a website or application platform.
+The project ran over two years and was expected to culminate in an international exhibition, a web-based platform and a journal article.